atomicules/snose/README.md

 ##To Do

 - Files in subdirectories, what happens there?
 I've just assumed all files in same directory as index
-- <s>Ability to pass a flag to explicitly set a version on Simplenote?
-If API supports this.</s> It doesn't, poop!
-Simplenote determines these itself.
 - Using tags to contain filename: "filename:pants.txt" Some potential character limitations though?
 But an interesting idea for meta data.
 - Add ability to "snort" multiple files"
 - List files currently being synchronised (read the .snose index).
 The `--snot` lists files tagged *snose* on Simplenote and the two might not necessarily be the same (i.e you've chose to sync some files on one machine and a different set on another).
-- Do I need to send modifydate?
-Only effects sort order....
 - Write updated index file once after sync, instead of writing for each file change (although writing per file does have it's advantage from an error handling point of view)
-- Dry run can't indicate merged content?
-At least I don't think there is a way.
-As far as I can tell the only way to know (for sure) if merging has occurred is if updating a note also returns content.